Learning a convex cost-to-go for single step model predictive control: Introduction

-The paper is organised as follows: Section \ref{sec: problem-form} briefly states the problem formulation, Section \ref{sec: approximating=cnvx-fns} introduces the two choices of convex surrogates (interpolating convex functions and input-convex neural networks), Section \ref{sec: learning the ctg} details how the \ctg is approximated, Section \ref{sec: results} numerically demonstrates the proposed approach and Section \ref{sec: conc} concludes the paper.
+The paper is organised as follows: Section \ref{cnv-cost-sec: problem-form} briefly states the problem formulation, Section \ref{cnv-cost-sec: learning the ctg} details how the \ctg is approximated, Section \ref{cnv-cost-sec: approximating=cnvx-fns} introduces the two choices of convex surrogates (interpolating convex functions and input-convex neural networks), Section \ref{cnv-cost-sec: results} numerically demonstrate the proposed approach and Section \ref{cnv-cost-sec: conc} concludes the paper.